w3c/wcag3/guidelines/groups/text-and-wording/clear-language/summaries.md

 type: foundational
 ---

-A summary is available for long-form :term[text] content and:
+A summary is available for :term[long-form written content] and:
 * is identifiable visually and programmatically,
 * uses concise sentences, and
 * provides access to explanations of any uncommon words that are used in the summary.